 Strategic Personal Training

-Finding time to exercise isn't always easy, but don't you want that time spent to give you the results you are seeking?
-Most people end up quitting because exercise exceeds the tolerance levels their bodies can handle and sometimes ending with injury.
-Resistance exercise is the most effective way to ensure that your entire body is operating at the highest level.
-The human body is complicated and just going through the motions of exercise or thrashing your body won't cut it.
-Exercise should be a process that promotes health and strength and is sustainable for life.
-Strategic training focuses on strengthening the internal components of your body to ensure joint integrity, and every movement is built just for your body to improve performance and tolerance levels.
-Exercise begins from the inside, and the forces involved with exercise are invasive and can have long-lasting effects on underlying tissues and structures.
+Finding time to exercise isn't always easy, but don't you want the time you do spend to give you amazing results?
+Most people quit exercising when it exceeds their body's tolerance levels and often results in injury.
+The human body is complicated and going through the motions of exercises or thrashing your body won't cut it.
+Exercise should be a thoughtful process that promotes health and done in a way that is sustainable throughout life.
+It is critical how you load the body, as forces involved with exercise are invasive and can have long-lasting effects on underlying tissues and structures.
 How well your body will tolerate and deal with these stresses will greatly depend on the internal foundation you lay down for your body.
-A great analogy to this is to consider the force from winds that homes must withstand during a severe storm.
+A great analogy is to consider the forces from winds that homes must withstand during severe storms.

-Many people think getting fit is about motivation or pushing one's body past its limits.
-Many exercise professionals may prescribe and bias exercises with ones they like, but are wrong for your body.
-A trainer should be more than a coach that provides motivation.
-A trainer should be a professional that is skilled in applying forces and understanding the risks and benefits from the applications of each and every force to the internal structures in one's body and the potential impact it might have: good or bad.
-In a perfect world, a workout should be challenging and results-oriented while also tailored to the individual by considering their structure anatomically, tolerance levels of their joints, and their internal force generating capabilities.
-This inside-out approach to fitness will ensure that you get stronger and can efficiently and safely achieve any goal.
+Many people think a personal trainer should motivate them or push their body past its limits.
+Anyone can be a motivator, and honestly it is more important what you do when you aren't motivated.
+A trainer should be a professional that is highly skilled in applying forces (mechanics) and knowledgeable of the risks and benefits in the applications of each and every force to the body and the potential impact it might have: good or bad.
+In a perfect world, a workout should be challenging and results-oriented while also tailored to the individual by considering their unique anatomical structure, tolerance levels of their joints, and their internal force generating capabilities.
+This inside-out approach to fitness ensures that you get stronger and can efficiently and safely achieve any goal.
 Total body resistance training in a balanced way.

 Your training will be designed with exercises that minimize risks and maximize benefits, as the health of your muscles and joints is vital.
-We want exercises that will pay "dividends", so to speak, in the long-run: contraction focused training.
-I like using a variety of tools to build a stronger structure (free weights, machines, isometrics, suspension training, pilates, etc.), and also ask your preferences.
-This will allow me to manipulate all the variables needed for maximum effectiveness, while keeping costs on the body low.
-I also continually look for weak links and compensations in the body that need to be addressed in order to create a truly custom fit exercise experience.
+We want exercises that will pay "dividends", so to speak, in the long-run.
+I like using a variety of training tools, as this will allow me to manipulate all the variables needed for maximum effectiveness, while keeping costs on the body low.
+Weak links and compensations in the body need to be accounted for in order to create a truly custom fit exercise experience.
 Exercise should make you feel good.
 When muscles are working efficiently, you will have more motion and more strength capabilities.
 You don't want to be functioning at a small fraction of what you have lying dormant inside.
 When training is safe and efficient, you will achieve amazing results without the unreal time commitment that often derails most aspiring fitness endeavors.